Urology of Greater Atlanta

 • Problems putting in tampons or vaginal applicators

-To be certain, it is advisable to get a professional diagnosis through a pelvic exam.
+To be certain, get a professional diagnosis through a pelvic exam.

 When to See a Doctor